hynek/structlog/docs/console-output.md

 :::{versionadded} 23.3.0
 :::

-You can freely configure how the key-value pairs are formatted -- regarding colors, order, and how the value is rendered.
+You can freely configure how the key-value pairs are formatted: colors, order, and how values are stringified.

 For that {class}`~structlog.dev.ConsoleRenderer` accepts the *columns* parameter that takes a list of {class}`~structlog.dev.Column`s.
 It allows you to assign a formatter to each key and a default formatter for the rest (by passing an empty key name).
-The order of the column definitions is the order in which the columns are rendered, the rest is -- depending on the *sort_keys* argument to {class}`~structlog.dev.ConsoleRenderer` -- either sorted alphabetically, or in the order of the keys in the event dictionary.
+The order of the column definitions is the order in which the columns are rendered;
+the rest is -- depending on the *sort_keys* argument to {class}`~structlog.dev.ConsoleRenderer` -- either sorted alphabetically or in the order of the keys in the event dictionary.

-You can use a column to drop a key-value pair from the output by returning an empty string from the formatter.
+You can use a column definition to drop a key-value pair from the output by returning an empty string from the formatter.

 When the API talks about "styles", it means ANSI control strings.
 You can find them, for example, in [Colorama](https://github.com/tartley/colorama).